lquvatexas/dlgfa/README.md

 4. In biomedical field, it is very common that we have limited patients/samples who followed a long time medical study.
 And this is also one advantage of DLGFA  compared to other deep learning methods which is a generative model framework with hierarchical priors and can deal with high dimensional problems.
 We justified this point by using batch-size=2 to compare the test MSE of four methods.
 VAE[0.07175(0.0475)], CVAE[0.0712(0.0464)], oi-VAE[0.0626(0.0272)], DLGFA[0.0259(0.0067)].
 For other setup we used batch-size = 10 for VAE, CVAE, oi-VAE to achieve optimum results.

+Summary: 1.
+DLGFA can identify sensible disentangled representations in the latent space.
+         2. The captured dynamics is interpretable.By checking the group associated dominant factors, we will know
+         which group has the largest variations at particular time point, further examing the sparse W matrix we will know which features are most important and if those dominant factors and within features showed dynamic changes, we will get insight the dynamics interaction between groups and within group.
+This is very meaningful for studying the multi-omics group datasets of pandemic diseases propagation, like covid19.
+         3. DLGFA is so needed in biomedical clinical study with limited sample size but large co-occuring gene,
+         protein, metabolomics, clinical test, etc. How those data are correlated with each other during the disease propagation is the key to find the cure for rare disease.